andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/collections.md

 <!-- Collection heartbeats -->
 ### heartbeats

 This collection is related to the agents collection.
 This contains all heartbeat related information of the agent.
-Bamboo Agents will send heartbeats to the Bamboo Teamserver in intervals to notify the server that it is still "alive" and running.
+Bamboo Agents will send heartbeats to the Bamboo Teamserver in intervals to notify the server that they are still "alive" and running.

 |Key|Value Type|Description|Examples|
 |---|----------|-----------|--------|